 Step 3: Prioritize Your Splurges

-• Wall Coverings: Repainting is a basic necessity, but wall art adds personality to the space.
+Wall coverings: Repainting is basic, but a few bold wall art pieces can elevate the space.

 Step 4: Be Flexible with Less Important Items